 Law No. 13 of 2016, Personal Data Privacy Protection in Qatar

 Law No. 13 of 2016 Personal Data Privacy Protection, also known as the Qatar Privacy Law is a data privacy law that was passed in Qatar in 2016 and went into effect in 2018.
 As one of only a handful of comprehensive data protection laws to be passed in the Middle East, including Bahrain’s Personal Data Protection Law of PDPL the Qatar Privacy Law places various restrictions and mandates on data controllers who collect the personal data or information of Qatari citizens.
-What’s more, the Qatar Privacy Law is the first national law to be passed within the country that is specifically geared towards the protection of data privacy rights.
+What’s more, the Qatar Privacy Law is the first national law to be passed within the country that is specifically geared toward the protection of data privacy rights.

 What is the scope and jurisdiction of the Qatar Privacy Law?